Grand Rapids Criminal Justice Administration Programs

 Master of Science in Criminal Justice Administration

 The program can be completed in one year of full-time study or four years of part-time study.
 The school prefers that students apply after earning a bachelor's degree in a related field.
-Courses include leadership, human resources, financial management and criminal justice research techniques.
-The program is located in Ferris State University's College of Education and Human Services.
+Courses include organizational leadership, human resources, financial management and legal issues in criminal justice.

 Michigan State University